Symptoms of non Hodgkin lymphoma

 You may have other general symptoms such as heavy sweating at night, temperatures that come and go with no obvious cause or losing a lot of weight.
 Doctors call these B symptoms.
 Some people may also have unexplained itching.

-Only some people with NHL have these symptoms, most don't.
+Some people with NHL have these symptoms but many don't.
 It is important to tell your doctor about any symptoms like this.
 It helps them to decide which type of NHL you have and what treatment you need.

 Some people have NHL in the bone marrow.
 This may cause anaemia, an increased risk of infection or bleeding problems.
 NHL can also cause enlarged tonsils, liver or spleen.
 You may feel breathless if the lymph nodes in your chest are affected.